nextcloud/documentation/developer_manual/app/javascript-apis.rst

 ``@nextcloud/initial-state``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This package provides the counterpart for the `\OCP\IInitialStateService` on the back-end.
-Use it to retreive your stored data on page load.
+This package provides the counterpart for the `\\OCP\\IInitialStateService` on the back-end.
+Use it to retrieve your stored data on page load.
 Documentation: https://nextcloud.github.io/nextcloud-initial-state/

 ``@nextcloud/l10n``
 ^^^^^^^^^^^^^^^^^^^